The cover for

 The Original Re-Used or Re-Done

-Cover of issue #7 used as a house ad in JUSTICE LEAGUE OF AMERICA #242 Not a homage but the original cover with the background heroes coloured individually.
+Cover of issue #7 used as a house ad in JUSTICE LEAGUE OF AMERICA #242 DC RELEASES from 1985.
+Not a homage but the original cover with the background heroes coloured individually.
 Found on the net, not sure where it was used.
 A signed poster with the heroes individually coloured that I found on eBay.
 Not a homage but the cover of the digital version.
 SUPERMAN #272 (Spanish language version) from Nov 1997.
 A 2007 poll voted COIE #7 as the “Best DC Cover of All Time” WHO’S WHO ran ads on the back pages highlighting where characters in one issue could be found; #8 had the above black and white cover of COIE #7 The cover of the tie-in to the CW’s 2019 TV adaptation of CRISIS.
 Cover of the Box Set from 2019.
 Pre-Crisis Covers